menu

 Demographics

-The citizens of Island Park are very well educated compared to the average community in the nation: 37.69% of adults in Island Park have a bachelor's degree or even advanced degree.
+The education level of Island Park citizens is very high relative to the national average among all cities (21.84%): 37.69% of adults in Island Park have a bachelor's degree or even advanced degree.

 The per capita income in Island Park in 2022 was $50,215, which is wealthy relative to Idaho and the nation.
 This equates to an annual income of $200,860 for a family of four.
 However, Island Park contains both very wealthy and poor people as well.